Queen's Life Regiment

-The Queen's Life Regiment (Dronningens Livregiment) was a Royal Danish Army infantry regiment.
+The Queen's Life Regiment (Dronningens Livregiment) was a mechanized infantry regiment.
 On 1 January 2001, it was amalgamated with the Prince's Life Regiment.

 History

 After the siege and storming of Copenhagen, on 16 October 1659, King Frederick III honored the regiment with the name "Queen's Life Regiment" for the regiment's courage.

 The regiment was in foreign war service (mostly British) around 1700.
 It participated in the Great Nordic War and in the 1864 campaign, when it participated with particular energy and contempt for death in the defense of Dybøl on 18 April 1864.
 It was almost wiped out.

 On 1 November 1961 the Field Lord's Regiment of Foot was merged into the Queen's Life Regiment.

 On October 25, 1994 a tank platoon from the regiment's 3rd Tank Squadron/1st Battalion conducted Operation Amanda as part of UNPROFOR.